VahidTa/firewall_migration_tool/README.md

     1. Make sure only XML output is in the file.

 Notes:
+- __Fortigate__:
+  - Because of the platform limitations, Policy names will be support upto 35 charachter.
+So, if there is a policy name with more than 35 charachter length will be convert to only first 35 characters.

 - __Palo Alto__:
-  - May not allow more than 100 inputs in one copy/paste.
+  - May not allow more than 30 inputs in one copy/paste.
 So partition the output in clipboard.
   - Applications are pre-defined as `any`.
 So, if you need to change it you must edit the output.
 - __Check Point__:
   * From release R80 and later supports.